Tiabet/TH-RAG/README.md

 **1. McLemore Avenue (Implicit Success)**
 *   **Query**: "McLemore Avenue is to Booker T. & the M.G.s as what road in the city of Westminster in London is to the Beatles?"
-*   **Result**: The system successfully retrieved relevant chunks and generated the correct answer, despite the HotpotQA dataset lacking explicit "Gold Chunk" mappings for this specific query.
+*   **Result**: The TH-RAG successfully retrieved relevant chunks and generated the correct answer, despite the HotpotQA dataset lacking explicit "Gold Chunk" mappings for this specific query.
-*   **Insight**: This demonstrates the system's robustness in finding relevant information even when ground truth metadata is incomplete, relying effectively on the graph structure to traverse from "McLemore Avenue" to "Abbey Road".
+*   **Insight**:This shows that even when the gold supporting fact is missing from the graph, the context-expansion method using semantically similar sentences can effectively address the problem of an incomplete graph..
+*   --- Analysis ---

+Fact: [McLemore Avenue]  The title and cover are an homage to the Beatles album, 926 East McLemore Avenue being the address ...
+  ✅ Found in graph.
+Associated Entities:
+    - McLemore Avenue (subject)
+      Topic: Music [HIT]
+      Subtopic: Album [HIT]
+    - the Beatles album (object)
+      Topic: Music [HIT]
+      Subtopic: Album [HIT]
+  => 🟢 This fact is COVERED by the retrieved topics/subtopics.

+Fact: [Abbey Road, London]  This road is best known for the Abbey Road Studios and the 1969 album, "Abbey Road", by The Beatles...
+  ❌ This fact was NOT found in the graph construction data (graph_v1.json).

 **2. Istanbul Mosque (Perfect Recall)**
 *   **Query**: "Which Istanbul mosque is unique for retaining a Baroque style of architecture, the Bayezid II Mosque or the Nusretiye Mosque?"
-*   **Result**: The system retrieved both ground truth chunks required to answer the comparison question.
+*   **Result**: The TH-RAG retrieved both ground truth chunks required to answer the comparison question.
-*   **Insight**: The retrieval mechanism correctly identified the relevant entities ("Bayezid II Mosque", "Nusretiye Mosque") and their architectural styles via the Topic/Subtopic hierarchy, ensuring complete context for the answer generation.
+*   **Insight**: This shows that the LLM can infer from the query that it must select the topic/subtopic related to the Baroque style, and that TH-RAG ensures complete context for answer generation by subsequently retrieving all the appropriate supporting facts.

 ### Failure Cases & Root Cause Analysis

 **1. Fastjet Tanzania (Graph Construction Gap)**
 *   **Query**: "In what city is the company that Fastjet Tanzania was originally founded as a part of prior to rebranding based?"
 *   **Result**: **Recall 0/1**.
-The system failed to retrieve the specific ground truth chunk.
+The TH-RAG failed to retrieve the specific ground truth chunk.
 *   **Root Cause**: **Graph Construction Failure**.
 The specific sentence containing the founding details was not extracted as a triple during the graph construction phase.
 Although the system retrieved a chunk with similar keywords ("Fastjet Tanzania"), it missed the exact fact required.

 **2. NYC Buildings (Granularity Mismatch)**
 *   **Query**: "The 19 high-rise commercial buildings covering 22 acres between 48th and 51st Streets in New York City feature which style of architecture?"
 *   **Result**: **Recall 1/2**.
-The system retrieved only one of the two necessary chunks.
+The TH-RAG retrieved only one of the two necessary chunks.
 *   **Root Cause**: **Subtopic Choice Failure**.
 While the system correctly identified the broad Topic (`Architecture`), it failed to select the specific Subtopics (`Skyscrapers`, `Commercial Complex`) needed to retrieve the second chunk about "Rockefeller Center".

 # TH-RAG : Topic-Based Hierarchical Knowledge Graphs for Robust Multi-hop Reasoning in Graph-based RAG Systems

 A knowledge graph–based RAG (Retrieval-Augmented Generation) system.

 ## 🚀 Quick Start